 If they start to discolor or feel hot to the touch, replace them.

 Faulty power strips are a leading cause of home fires, and they can fry your electronics if they’re not in top condition.

-Wooden spoons should be replaced after five years (or earlier if the wood is cracked or chipped, providing crevices in which bacteria can thrive).
+Wooden spoons should be replaced after five years (or earlier if the wood is cracked or chipped, providing crevices where bacteria can thrive).

-Believe it or not, the Environmental Protection Agency has set Federal standards for bleach.
+Use bleach for laundry only (not cleaning!) after the three-month mark.
+Believe it or not, the Environmental Protection Agency has set federal standards for bleach.

 After three months, the disinfectant qualities of bleach start to fall below these standards, which means it loses its potency for cleaning but is still effective for household laundry use.

-Bacteria, fungi and mold multiply quickly in damp, warm environments, so kitchen sponges are particularly at risk, especially if you don’t let them dry out between uses.
+Replace kitchen sponges every two weeks—even if you’re disinfecting them!
+Bacteria, fungi, and mold multiply quickly in damp, warm environments, so kitchen sponges are particularly at risk, especially if you don’t let them dry out between uses.